valancej/documentation/_pro/languages-frameworks/ruby.md

 # COPY Gemfile and Gemfile.lock and install dependencies before adding the full code so the cache only
 # gets invalidated when dependencies are changed
 COPY Gemfile Gemfile.lock ./
-RUN gem install bundler
-RUN bundle install -j20
+RUN gem install bundler && bundle install -j20

 # Copy the whole repository into the container
 COPY . ./